 The Oregon Chub Recovers!

-Did you know the Oregon chub has been proposed as the first fish to be removed from the Endangered Species List due to recovery?
+The Oregon Chub is the first fish species ever to be removed from the Endangered Species List due to recovery!

 Submit Your Wildlife Sighting!

 See something interesting on your last trip to the Refuge?
 Fill out our online Wildlife Sighting Report and share your story!

 Want to know what to look for on your next visit?
 Check out our Refuge Wildlife Report for the most up-to-date scoop on what there is to see.
 Refuge Wildlife Report

 A collection of three refuges provides wintering habitat and sanctuary for the dusky Canada goose, other waterfowl and migratory birds in Oregon's emerald landscape, the Willamette Valley.

 William L. Finley is managed as part of the Willamette Valley NWR Complex.